wolfgangj/okami/README.md

 Forth may not exactly be modern technology, but I believe it can be in a productive partnership with it (like Unix is).
 One unique advantage of Forth in todays world is that it allows for a system to be fully comprehensible, yet practical.

+But `okami` is not a programming language (although it contains one).
+It is intended to be an integrated platform for application development.

 Example session: